I Missed the Bus

 "I Missed the Bus" is a song by American hip-hop duo Kris Kross.
-It was released in September 1992 as the third single from their debut album, Totally Krossed Out (1992).
+It was released in September 1992 by Ruffhouse and Columbia Records as the third single from their debut album, Totally Krossed Out (1992).
+The song was both written and produced by Jermaine Dupri and peaked at number 63 on the US Billboard Hot 100 and number 57 on the UK Singles Chart.
+It contains samples from the song "Keep Your Eye on the Sparrow" which was performed by Sammy Davis Jr.

 Release

-"I Missed the Bus" was the third single from Totally Krossed Out, following "Jump" and "Warm It Up", both of which made it to #1 on the Billboard Hot Rap Singles chart.
-Though the single was not as successful as the group's previous two, "I Missed the Bus" managed to make it to #14 on the Hot Rap Singles chart and #63 on the Billboard Hot 100.
+"I Missed the Bus" was the third single from Totally Krossed Out, following "Jump" and "Warm It Up", both of which made it to number 1 on the US Billboard Hot Rap Singles chart.
+Though the single was not as successful as the group's previous two, "I Missed the Bus" managed to make it to number 14 on the Hot Rap Singles chart and number 63 on the Billboard Hot 100.
 The song was written and produced by Jermaine Dupri.
-It contains samples from the song "Keep Your Eye on the Sparrow" which was performed by Sammy Davis, Jr.

 Critical reception

 In his review of the album, Steve Huey from AllMusic viewed the song as "self-explanatory".
-Larry Flick from Billboard commented, "Currently in the midst of its first U.S. concert tour, kid duo digs into its triple-platinum debut, "Totally Krossed Out", and pulls out a contagious anthem that is (gratefully) not as derivative of "Jump" as the previous "Warm It Up".
+Larry Flick from Billboard magazine wrote, "Currently in the midst of its first U.S. concert tour, kid duo digs into its triple-platinum debut, Totally Krossed Out, and pulls out a contagious anthem that is (gratefully) not as derivative of 'Jump' as the previous 'Warm It Up'.
 Pro-education message is well-timed with back-to-school season and should click with teen audiences."